JakobSchaefer/htma/README.md

 ## Installation

+You will need a [Ktor](https://ktor.io/) server.
-The framework consists of a library and a Gradle plugin.
+This framework consists of a Ktor server plugin and a Gradle plugin.

 ```kotlin
 // settings.gradle.kts